limbo-works/Limbo.Nuxt.LintConfigs/README.md

 # Limbo.Nuxt.LintConfigs

-Our core eslint and prettier configurations.
+Our core eslint and prettier configurations, including the dependencies.